 Conclusion

-It’s clear that foundation heaving can be serious business.
+Foundation heaving can be serious business.
 While many of us have never even heard the term before, it’s a problem that can threaten the stability and safety of our homes if left unaddressed.
 Now that you know what to look for and understand the causes, you’ll be better equipped to spot the early signs of foundation heaving and take action.
 Don’t wait until doors stop closing or cracks start spreading – check in on your foundation regularly and call for professional help immediately if needed.
 Our homes are too essential to ignore, so stay vigilant and don’t let the silent menace of foundation heaving sneak up on you!